sylv/micro/README.md

 ## development

 You can pull the repo and then `pnpm install`, after that everything should be good to go.
 You can start the `packages/api`/`packages/web` with `pnpm watch`.

-### `web` package notes

-> [!IMPORTANT]
-> tl;dr, `web` is quirky and some packages that depend on react may break. if they do, try adding them to `noExternal` in vite.config.ts and they'll probably work.

-The web package is a little weird.
-It uses [vike](https://vike.dev) in place of what might normally be nextjs, [preact](https://preactjs.com) in place of react and [vite](https://vitejs.dev) to build it all.
-Unlike nextjs, we have much more control over rendering, SSR, routing, etc. It's much faster, and much more fun.
-Of course, nothing is free - some hacky workarounds are required to get it working.

-Preact is smaller, faster[,](https://tenor.com/view/26464591) and more fun than react.
-It's a drop-in replacement, but actually dropping it in is the hard part.
-The main problem is that in SSR mode, vite does not bundle dependencies, which means aliasing `react` to `preact` does not work because it's not transforming the packages to replace the react imports.
-You can force it to bundle dependencies, but then it chokes on some node dependencies like fastify.
-The only way I've found to get around this is to:

-- Alias `react` to `preact` in node_modules using `.pnpmfile.cjs`
-- Add some packages that still complain to `noExternal` in `vite.config.ts`, which forces them to be bundled and appears to resolve any remaining issues.

-`tsup` is used as a final build step to bundle everything together.
-Vite breaks doing this, but not doing it results in much larger docker images.

 ## todo